Discrimination is Against the Law

-Sunny Vista Retirement Community complies with applicable Federal civil rights laws and does not discriminate on the basis of race, color, national origin, age, disability, or sex.
-Sunny Vista Retirement Community does not exclude people or treat them differently because of race, color, national origin, age, disability, or sex.
+Sunny Vista Retirement Community complies with all applicable Federal civil rights laws and does not discriminate, exclude, or treat people differently on the basis of race, color, national origin, age, familial status, disability (whether it be mental or physical), or sex (including gender identity and sexual orientation).
 Sunny Vista Retirement Community:

 - Provides free aids and services to people with disabilities to communicate effectively with us, such as: